 The Pattern Sale is a celebration of colour, fabric and the extraordinary wealth of design created over the span of a century, comprising two private collections, A Private Collection of Fabric Sample Books and The John Barker Archive.
-The collections will form the basis of an exhibition, which will run from 29th April to 14th May, and the sale will take place on 26th June.
+The collections will form the basis of a sale which will take place on Friday 20th November.

 A PRIVATE COLLECTION OF FABRIC SAMPLE BOOKS